h4ck3rk3y/h4ck3rk3y.github.io/projects.md

 - **[BroBot](https://github.com/Zephrys/Bro)** - Worked in a team of two to develop a bot that answers queries similar to *Where can I get the best Pizza in Chicago?* or *Where can I get the room with the best view of the Eifel tower? in Paris*.
 The bot maybe live if you want to try it, look at the [twitter handle](https://twitter.com/broknowsyouknow)
 - **[DinnerDateBot](https://telegram.me/DinnerDateBot)** - Worked in a team of two to develop a bot that sets up dinner dates.
 Used API.ai to make sense of natural language.
 The bot first gets you reigstered and then asks about your location and your cuisine preference after which it finds you a match.
+- **[Birbal](https://telegram.me/BirbalBot)** - Worked in a team of two to build a bot that allows customers to buy the perfect phone for them.
+Several times people ask me what phone should they buy, Birbal helps you with that and talks just like your techie friend does.

 ## Websites